google/earthengine-community/tutorials/editing-the-base-map/index.md

 [Open In Code Editor](https://code.earthengine.google.com/d5008ced995fc0e16e5434fa2b47e21c)

-The user is going to learn how to change the options of the map object to create new web maps
+The user is going to learn how to change the options of the map object to create new base maps

 ## The default maps in Earth Engine